-It can be hard to plan a DC itinerary, there’s so much to do and because the time to cover the museums will vary depending on your family.
-Another factor to consider is the time of year which will add the issues of length of time to go through security lines and navigating crowds.
+It can be hard to plan a DC itinerary, there’s so much to do, and because the time to cover the museums will vary depending on your family.
+Another factor to consider is the time of year which will add the issues of the length of time to go through security lines and navigating crowds.

 We visited the week of Thanksgiving and found the crowds to be minimal.
 None of the museums we visited required timed entry passes.